MediaArea/MediaConch/StyleGuide.md

 ## Linking

 In order to facilitate self-description, intuitive discovery, and use of resulting code and documentation it is highly encouraged to utilize linking through documentation, tickets, commit messages, and within the code.
 For instance the registry itemizes individual conformance checks should link to code blocks and/or commits as software is developed that is associated to that conformance check.
 In this manner it should be feasible to easily review both human-readable descriptions of conformity checks and associated programmatic implementations.

+# License

+The software and digital assets delivered by tenderer are made available under the following IPR conditions:

+All software developed during the PREFORMA project MUST be provided under the two specific open source licenses: “GPLv3 or later” and “MPLv2 or later”.

+All source code for all software developed during the PREFORMA project MUST always be identical between the two specific open source licenses (“GPLv3 or later” and “MPLv2 or later”).

+All digital assets developed during the PREFORMA project MUST be provided under the open access license: Creative Commons CC-BY v4.0 and in open file formats, i.e. an open standard as defined in the European Interoperability Framework for Pan-European eGovernment Service (version 1.0 2004)